mike-ganz/nba_predictions/README.md

 2. **Better models** to process that information
 3. **Systematic market biases** that persist over time

 Most people can't achieve #1 (the market knows everything quickly), and #3 is rare.
-This project focuses on #2 - building better models that can identify when #3 exists.
+This project focuses on #2 - building better models that can detect when #3 exists.

 ### The Challenge